awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 **To prepare to bring your address range to your AWS account**

-1. Create an ROA to authorize Amazon ASNs 16509 and 14618 to advertise your address range\.
+1. Create an ROA to authorize Amazon ASNs 16509 and 14618 to advertise your address range, plus the ASNs that are currently authorized to advertise the address range\.
 You must set the maximum length to the size of the smallest prefix that you want to bring \(for example, /24\)\.
 It might take up to 24 hours for the ROA to become available to Amazon\.
 For more information, see the following:
    + ARIN — [ROA Requests](https://www.arin.net/resources/rpki/roarequest.html)
    + RIPE — [Managing ROAs](https://www.ripe.net/manage-ips-and-asns/resource-management/certification/resource-certification-roa-management)